dji-sdk/Onboard-SDK-Doc/source/quick-start/quick-start.md

  1. Vehicle/Flight controller is in simulation mode, connected via USB cable to a computer running DJI Assistant 2
  1. `Enable API Control` is checked on DJI Assistant 2's SDK page
  1. The frequencies at which data is broadcasting on the SDK page are not *all* zero
- 1. The baudrate on DJI Assistant 2 matches that in your `config.json` file
+ 1. The baudrate on DJI Assistant 2 matches that in your `UserConfig.txt` file
- 1. App ID and Key have been entered in your `config.json` file
+ 1. App ID and Key have been entered in your `UserConfig.txt` file
  1. Your hardware setup matches that in the Hardware Setup guide

 If all of these are done, proceed to enter the next set of commands inside the `build/bin` directory:
     ```
-    ./djiosdk-flightcontrol-sample ../../sample/linux/common/config.json
+    ./djiosdk-flightcontrol-sample ../../sample/linux/common/UserConfig.txt
     ```

 You should now see your terminal showing something like this: